WillAdams/gcodepreview/README.md

 | 0.92          | Remove multiple DXFs and unimplemented features, add hooks for 3D printing.                                                                                                     |
 | 0.93          | Initial support for 3D printing.                                                                                                                                                |

+To do:

+ - implement OpenSCAD commands for 3D printing
+ - implement 3D printing commands beyond straight-line extrude
+ - add toolpath for cutting countersinks using ball-nose tool from inside working out
+ - create additional template and sample files
+ - fully implement/verify describing/saving/loading tools using CutViewer comments
+ - support for additional tooling shapes (lollipop cutters)
+ - threadmilling

 Possible future improvements:

+ - implement skin()
  - support for 4th-axis
  - support for post-processors
  - support for two-sided machining (import an STL or other file to use for stock, or possibly preserve the state after one cut and then rotate the cut stock/part)
- - support for additional tooling shapes (lollipop cutters)
  - create a single line font for use where text is wanted
  - Support for METAPOST and Bézier curves (latter required for fonts if not to be limited to lines and arcs) and surfaces

 Note for G-code generation that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass as noted above.
 Working from a DXF of course allows one to off-load such considerations to a specialized CAM tool.

-To-do:

- - implement skin()
+Issues/Research:

  - determine why one quadrant of arc command doesn't work in OpenSCAD
  - clock-wise arcs
- - add toolpath for cutting countersinks using ball-nose tool from inside working out
  - verify OpenSCAD wrapper and add any missing commands for Python
  - verify support for shaft on tooling
- - create additional template and sample files
- - fully implement/verify describing/saving/loading tools using CutViewer comments

 Deprecated features: